The following terminology is used in this specification:

 A data model, abbreviated as DM, is defined as follows:

-As described by RFC 3444), a data model is defined at a lower level of abstraction and include many details.
+As described by RFC 3444), a data model is defined at a lower level of abstraction than the information model it represents, and includes many details.

 - Intended for implementors